-- Downloading unapproved without receiving permission. - Leaving the Chromebook unattended. - Deleting school installed settings from a Chromebook. - Lack of adequate care for Chromebook, charger, etc. - Resetting Chromebook to factory defaults.

-- Placing the Chromebook in developer mode. - Adjusting settings a Chromebook not assigned to you - Adding a credit card to a Google Account (Google Wallet) to purchase music/unapproved apps. - Logging in under a personal Google Account to download/ purchased apps for yourself or another student - Leaving the Chromebook at home. - Allowing anyone other than the assigned student to use the device inside and/or outside of school. - Multiple instances of damage caused by lack of care for the Chromebook and other peripheral devices.
+- Downloading unapproved without receiving permission. - Tampering with Internet security put in place by the district - Leaving the Chromebook unattended. - Deleting school installed settings from a Chromebook. - Lack of adequate care for Chromebook, charger, etc. - Resetting Chromebook to factory defaults. - Placing the Chromebook in developer mode. - Adjusting settings a Chromebook not assigned to you - Adding a credit card to a Google Account (Google Wallet) to purchase music/unapproved apps. - Logging in under a personal Google Account to download/ purchased apps for yourself or another student - Leaving the Chromebook at home. - Allowing anyone other than the assigned student to use the device inside and/or outside of school. - Multiple instances of damage caused by lack of care for the Chromebook and other peripheral devices.